sohailanwaralmani74/utility-tools/jpeg-to-webp.md

 <p>Select your JPEG file, click Convert, and download your WebP image instantly.</p>

 <h3>2.
 What is the advantage of WebP over JPEG?</h3>
-<p>WebP offers smaller file sizes with similar or better quality, improving website loading speed and reducing bandwidth usage.</p>
+<p>Webp offers smaller file sizes with similar or better quality, improving website loading speed and reducing bandwidth usage.</p>

 <h3>3.
 Can I convert multiple JPEG images at once?</h3>
 <p>Yes, our tool supports batch conversion for multiple files simultaneously.</p>